GabrielBRDeveloper/MasterUI/docs/HELLO_WORLD.md

 # Create a UI with XML.

-For create complex UIs you can use XMLs, first you need create your layout file a like `res/layout/example.xml`, that is a example of a simple Hello world layout:
+For create complex UIs you can use XMLs, first you need create your layout file `res/layout/example.xml`, that is a example of a simple Hello world layout:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>